-A Hawaii bill of sale is a legal document used to transfer ownership of a valuable item from one person to another, based on the specific state laws of Hawaii (HI).
+A Hawaii Bill of Sale is a legal document used to transfer ownership of a valuable item from one person to another, based on the specific state laws of Hawaii (HI).
 The item can be any kind of personal property that is bought or exchanged for money, or traded for another item of value.

 Common Uses of a Hawaii Bill of Sale

 Hawaii bills of sale are most commonly used for buying and selling motor vehicles.
-Other personal property of value such as boats, guns, horses, laptops, furniture, jewelry, and equipment are also frequently bought and sold using bills of sale.
+Other personal properties of value such as boats, guns, horses, laptops, furniture, jewelry, and equipment are also frequently bought and sold using bills of sale.

 This form protects both the buyer and seller in the event that there is a problem after the sale.

-Because bill of sale laws vary across the US, you need to use the form specific to Hawaii if you’re buying or selling a valuable item in the Aloha State.
+Because the bill of sale laws vary across the US, you need to use the form specific to Hawaii if you’re buying or selling a valuable item in the Aloha State.

 How to Write a Hawaii Bill of Sale